ADV1100 Graphic Design Principles I

 - Office Phone: email is best

-Through hands-on experiments, collaborative learning and individual projects, students will learn the language and process for design thinking, gain a solid foundation in design principles and practices, demonstrating:
+Through hands-on experiments, collaborative learning and individual projects, students will learn the language and process for design thinking, gain a solid foundation in design principles and practices, and demonstrate:

 - visual literacy and understanding of design principles and elements, such as Figure/Ground, Rhythm, Balance, Dominance/Emphasis, and Scale/Proportion, using appropriate design elements, such as Point, Line, Plane, Texture, Pattern, Grid, Value, and Color.